randersaracing/zeynepakkalyoncu.github.io/_pages/impossible_list.md

 #### Community

-* Film short movie about women in STEM
 * Create an online community
 * Start a scholarship fund
 * Start a non-profit
 * Have a school built in an underprivileged country

-#### Miscellaneous

-* Create an online course
-* Launch a side business
-* Learn how to do quick mental health